-The Eastern Pequot Archaeological Field School began in 2003 as a cooperative effort between Anthropology Professor Stephen Silliman and the Eastern Pequot Tribal Nation, a Native American community in southeastern Connecticut.
-It uses a six-credit summer archaeological field course to achieve four objectives:
+Project Summary & Goals The Eastern Pequot Archaeological Field School began in 2003 as a cooperative between Anthropology Professor effort Stephen Silliman and the Eastern Pequot Nation, a Native American Tribal community in southeastern Connecticut.
+It uses a six-credit summer archaeological field course to achieve four objectives set within a model of community-engaged scholarship:

-- Assist with locating historical cultural sites on the Eastern Pequot reservation, established in A.D.
-1683, and provide historic preservation and archaeological services at low to no cost to this Native American community. - Train undergraduate and graduate students from UMass Boston and other institutions and tribal community interns in archaeological techniques, heritage preservation, Native American history, colonial studies, and collaborative research methods. - deeply collaborative relationship. - community in the colonial world of southern New England.
+- 1. Assist with locating historical cultural sites on the Eastern Pequot reservation, established in A.D.
+1683, and provide historic preservation and archaeological services at low to no cost to this Native American community. - 2.
+Train undergraduate and graduate students from UMass Boston and other institutions and tribal community interns in archaeological techniques, heritage preservation, Native American history, and collaborative research methods. - 3.
+Improve archaeological fieldwork and interpretations with the addition of indigenous perspectives and participation as part of a deeply collaborative relationship. - Study Eastern Pequot house sites using artifacts, animal bones, plant remains, architecture, landscape, historical documents, and oral history - to understand the persistence of this Native American community in the colonial world of southern New England.